 10 Tips On How To Increase Self Confidence In Teenagers:

-Teenage is where a child is moulded into an adult.
-It is such a sensitive process that only the parents have the tools (such as patience and courage!) to do it.
-Here are some of the easiest and useful tips on increasing your teenager’s self confidence.
+Teenage is when a child is molded into an adult.
+It is such a sensitive process that only the parents have the tools (such as patience and courage).
+So, here are some of the effective tips on increasing your teenager’s self-confidence (2) (3).

 1. Show Respect: